akostrik/CPP_module_42/02/README.md

 - Ccasting the const away (not advised);
 - Class members can be declared using the mutable keyword; these members can be changed through member functions even if the containing object is declared const.

-# A static data member of a class
+# A static member data member of a class

 Is not associated with a particular object.

-If a it is public, it can be accessed directly using the class name.

-Can also be called through objects of the class type, though this is not recommended.

 Belongs to the class rather than objects of the class.

-# A static member function
-Is not associated with a particular object.

 If a it is public, it can be accessed directly using the class name.

 Can also be called through objects of the class type, though this is not recommended.

-Belongs to the class rather than objects of the class.
+## A static data member

+## A static member function

 Has no *this pointer.